 Addend Analytics is a Microsoft Power BI-partner based in Mumbai, India.
 Apart from being authorized for Power BI implementations, Addend has successfully executed Power BI projects for 100+ clients across sectors like financial services, Banking, Insurance, Retail, Sales, Manufacturing, Real estate, Logistics, and Healthcare in countries like the US, Europe, Australia, and India.
 Companies partnering with us save their valuable time and efforts of searching and managing resources while saving hugely on the development costs and hence, most small and medium enterprises in North America prefer Addend to be their Power BI implementation partner.
 Get a free consultation now by emailing us at firstname.lastname@example.org

-DAX functions are thriving nowadays, they have become one of most popular and learned languages in the Business Intelligence Domain.
-It contains expressions which are a kind of magical in themselves and help in analysis for finding useful insights.
+DAX functions are thriving nowadays, they have become one of the most popular and learned languages in the Business Intelligence Domain.
+It contains expressions that are a kind of magical in themselves and help in analysis for finding useful insights.
 This blog is all about providing an overview of most commonly used expressions in Power BI which are ALL, ALL SELECTED and ALL EXCEPT.

 ALL – Returns all the rows in a table or all the values in a column, ignoring any filters which might have been applied.